common-voice/cv-datasheets/templates/scs/en.md

 -->
 ### Age

-Self-declared age information, frequency refers to the number of clips annotated with this age band.
+Self-declared age information, percentage refers to the number of clips annotated with this age band.

 <!-- {{AGE_TABLE}} -->
 <!-- @ AUTOMATICALLY GENERATED @ -->